deleterium/SmartC/samples/ConfigurableTimer.md

+**DEPRECATION NOTICE:**

+This contract may be or not be compatible with SmartC version greater or equal 2 because Signum Rainbow Hard Fork broke some compatibilities.
+Test before use or convert the API calls to new built-in functions.

 # Configurable timer
 The contract will act as a timer for any incoming transactions, dispatching all balance to target address on next block that is multiple of a configurable number.
 Creator must configure target address with a message.